Nikhildsaroj/Linear-Regression-Analysis-USA-Housing/README.md

 ### Instructions:
 To replicate the analysis and explore the predictive capabilities of linear regression on the USA housing dataset, clone this repository and run the provided Jupyter Notebook.
 Feel free to experiment with different features and parameters to further enhance the model's performance.

----

-Feel free to customize this description further to include any additional details or insights you'd like to share about your project.